varnish/varnish-wiki/source/content/tutorials/varnish/varnish_ubuntu.rst

 Step 3: Configure Apache2 to work with Varnish
 ----------------------------------------------

-Configure your webserver to listen on a port other than the default port 80 because Varnish responds directly to incoming HTTP requests from the client on this port.
+Configure your web server to listen on a port other than the default port 80 because Varnish responds directly to incoming HTTP requests from the client on this port.

-Varnish will communicate on a different port with your backend webservers.
+Varnish will communicate on a different port with your backend web servers.
 In the example above, it is port 8080.

 In the sections that follow, we use port 8080 as an example, as shown above.
-If you have more than one backend, you can put them on another port such as port 8081, 8082, etc.
+If you have more than one backend, you can put them on another port, such as port 8081, 8082, etc.

 To change the Apache listen port:

 	~ Open /etc/apache2/ports.conf in a text editor
-	~ Locate the Listen directive
+	~ Locate the listen directive
 	~ Change the value of the listen port to 8080 (you can use any available listen port) ~ Save your changes to ports.conf and exit the text editor ~ Also edit /etc/apache2/sites-available/000-default.conf